SonicwaveNL/Horror_Game_Project/README.md

 We were also required to make more documents, which are not made public.

 # Installation
+## Requirements
+You are going to need Linux, which is able to run the prerequisits.
+From what we've tested, basically anything can run this game.
+Don't take our word for it, though.

 ## Prerequisites
 To compile this game, you need to have the following installed:
 * G++ (gcc)